adam-jb/rust_connectivity_pt_tiles/README.md

 1. Run `python3 download_input_json.py` once to download input data

-2. Build all services `cargo run --build`
+2. Build all services `cargo build --release`

 3. Run `./target/release/do_serialisation`.
 Then all data will be ready for each service

 4. (Optional: only needed if running Planning app public transport API) Run `./target/release/find_nodes_near_each_other`.
 To create dataset of which nodes are near each other.
 Used by planning_app_public_transport_api; can skip this if using other apps.
 Takes 128gb RAM and ~1 day with 16cores

+Now your code is ready to run!
+To run an API call it's name, eg `./target/release/walk_car_cycling_batch` or `./target/release/service_change_api`